PLG solutions

 What is warehouse planning?

-Only with good planning can you run a warehouse with the greatest possible economic success.
-However, because a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into three areas: receiving, storage and shipping.
+You can run a warehouse with the greatest possible economic success only with good planning.
+However, since a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into three areas: receiving, storage and shipping.

 Incoming goods

-The name says it all: when the goods arrive, they are received in the incoming goods department.
+The name is telling already: when the goods arrive, they are received in the incoming goods department.
 At the same time, the quality of the goods is checked here and the loading units are adjusted if the product characteristics require it.

 The goods receiving area should be located directly next to the unloading ramps and have enough space to work with all the products that are received in the warehouse on a normal working day.
 Ideally, there is another area next to the receiving area where incoming goods that arrive unscheduled can be processed.